franklaercio/franklaercio/README.md

 - :man_technologist: In this profile You will find many projects of software utils in our day.

-- :office: I’m currently working on [ESIG Software & Consultoria](https://www.esig.com.br/).
+- :office: I’m currently working on [ESIG Software & Consultoria](https://www.esig.com.br/) as a System Analyst.

 - :mortar_board: Graduating in Information Technology - [Universidade Federal do Rio Grande do Norte](https://www.ufrn.br/).